 5. Season and Serve.

-Transfer the creamy mashed sweet potatoes to a large mixing bowl.
+Transfer the sweet potatoes to a large mixing bowl.
 Melt in the butter and stir in the maple syrup, if adding.
 Season with salt, to taste, and garnish with fresh thyme, if desired.

 How to Make Mashed Sweet Potatoes Creamy?